Keaton-Jones/CashRoyale/README.md

 6. Budget Goals :
 Users will be able to set a minimum and maximum monthly spending goal.

-7. Expense History :
+7. Transaction History :
-Users will have the option to generate a list of expenses over a selectable date range.
+Users will be able to see the history of all transactions, both income and expense that the user has made.
+The transactions have been collated and displayed in one recyclerView.

 Additional Features:

 1. We have implemented a send monthly report feature that will generate an email to inform the user of their current months goals and spending habits.
+2. The application has implemented gamification, by use of a dynmaic progress bar.
+The user will be able to keep track of their progress in terms of sticking to their expense goals, via saidprogress bar, along with personalised tips/advice depending on their progress.

 Required Software :
 To successfully run the app, you’ll need to have several key tools installed on your